karrick/golf/README.md

 )

 func main() {
+    // 'Type' functions are exactly like their corresponding functions from
+    // the 'flag' standard library.
+However the length of the argument string
+    // determines whether a single or double-hyphen prefix is used to change
+    // its value.
+When this argument is a single rune long string then a
+    // single-hyphen prefix is used to change its value, for example, "V" will
+    // configure the parser to associate '-V' with the option.
+Otherwise a
+    // double-hyphen prefix is used to change its value, for example,
+    // "version" will configure the parser to associate '--version' with the
+    // option.
+    optType1 := golf.Bool("b", false, "can take a one rune flag name and return a variable pointer") otpType2 := golf.String("id", "", "can also take a multiple rune flag name and return a variable pointer")

-    // The difference between Type and TypeP is Type accepts a single flag,
+    // 'TypeP' functions take two arguments.
+The first argument is a rune to
-    // whereas TypeP accepts two flags, one as a rune and the other as a
-    // string.
+    // be associated with a single-hyphen prefix, for example, '-V'.
+The
+    // second argument is a string to be associated with a double-hyphen
-    //
+    // prefix, for example, '--version'.
-    // NOTE: When using Type, use double-quotes for the flag name even when
-    // providing a single rune.
-When using TypeP, use single quotes for the
-    // run and double-quotes for the long flag name. optType := golf.Bool("b", false, "optType takes a single flag and returns a pointer to a variable") optTypeP := golf.DurationP('d', "duration", 0, "optTypeP takes a rune and a string and returns a pointer to a variable")
+    optTypeP := golf.DurationP('d', "duration", 0, "takes a one rune and a multiple rune flag name and returns a pointer to a variable")

-    // The difference between Type and TypeVar is Type returns a pointer to a
+    // The difference between 'Type' and 'TypeVar' is 'Type' returns a pointer
-    // variable, whereas TypeVar accepts a pointer to a variable. var optTypeVar float64
+    // to a variable, whereas 'TypeVar' accepts a pointer to a variable. var optTypeVar float64
     golf.FloatVar(&optTypeVar, "f", 6.02e-23, "optTypeVar takes a pointer to a variable and a single flag")

-    var optTypeVarP int64
+    // For completeness, a 'TypeVarP' set of functions is also provided. var optTypeVarP int64
     golf.Int64VarP(&optTypeVarP, 'i', "int64", 13, "optTypeVarP takes a pointer to a variable, a rune, and a string")

+    golf.Parse()

-    fmt.Println("optType: ", *optType)
+    fmt.Println("optType: ", *optType1)
     fmt.Println("optTypeP: ", *optTypeP)

     fmt.Println("optTypeVar: ", optTypeVar)